BronyTV/bronytv.net/README.md

 #BronyTV website
-this is a repository for ease of editting without needing access to host machine
+This is a repository to ease making changes to the BronyTV website, without needing access to the host machine.

 [bronytv.net](http://bronytv.net)